St. Paul's Church (Dedham, Massachusetts): Ministers

 The first minister, Rev. William Clark, held controversial Tory views.
-By March of 1777, Clark announced that he would cease preaching; such an action was easier to swallow than eliminating prayers for the king.
+By March 1777, Clark announced that he would cease preaching; such an action was easier to swallow than eliminating prayers for the king.
 Two months later, he was charged by the Board of Selectmen in Dedham of being a traitor to the American Revolution.

 After being denied bail, he was brought to Boston to stand before a military tribunal.
 He refused to pledge allegiance to the Commonwealth, and so was sent onto a prison ship for 10 weeks.
 In June 1778, Fisher Ames obtained a pass for him and Clark was allowed to leave America.

 In 1791, the congregation regrouped and called William Montague away from Old North Church.
 Montague received a salary of £100 sterling.
 He remained in the Dedham church until 1818.
 (Note: Burgess has his departure as being in 1815.)

 Samuel B. Babcock served as rector in three buildings from 1834 to 1873.